vadimkirpikov/kafka-microservices-expample/README.md

-﻿### Research Project: exploring microservices architecture with Kafka
+﻿### Research project: exploring microservices architecture with Kafka

+Hello, I am very glad to meet you reading my small article.
 In the modern world of software development, microservices architecture has become one of the most sought-after and efficient models.
 As part of my research project, I decided to get knowledge this architecture and apply my knowledge by creating two microservices that interact both synchronously (via HTTP) and asynchronously through Apache Kafka.

-#### Project Objectives
+#### Project objectives

 The main goal of the project was to familiarize myself with microservices architecture and explore asynchronous interaction between microservices.
 To achieve this, I developed two services: